 Homeowners anxious to sell their homes sometimes entice buyers with seller credits, called seller assist or seller concessions.
-These credits are a loan option that allows buyers to finance their closing costs and, as a result, purchase their homes with less cash down.
+These credits are a loan option that allows buyers to finance their closing costs and be able to purchase their homes with less cash down.
 Because the credits have implications for the buyer and the seller, you're better off understanding how they work before entering into a contract that includes them.

 Effect on Sale Price